 Notes: effect of encouragement to literacy learning (intention to treat; OLS estimator) or of varying literacy test score (local average treatment effect; Wald estimator).
 Included explanatory variables: score to the first literacy test; age of the student; the student; the student; the student; the student; kind of baccalaureate (reference= Economics parentheses.
-For a considered discipline, FE stands for final exam, CA for continuous assessment, and GPA for grade point average, computed as the average of both the scores obtained to both FE and CA. (respectively or ) stands for significance at 1% (respectively at 5% or 10%) level.
+For a considered discipline, FE stands for final exam, CA for continuous assessment, and GPA for grade point average, computed as the average of both the scores obtained to both FE and CA. \\\ (respectively \\ or \) stands for significance at 1% (respectively at 5% or 10%) level.

-Reading: (a) at a 5 percent level, encouraging to literacy practice increases by 1.460 point the score to the final exam in introduction to management for first-year university students in Economics and Management stream at university Lille 1 (Northern France). (b) At a 10 percent level, an increase of 1 point in the difference between to 0.922 point in the score in mathematics for first-year university students in Economics and Management stream at university Lille 1 (Northern France).
+Reading: (a) at a 5 percent level, encouraging to literacy practice increases by 1.460 point the score to the final exam in introduction to management stream at university Lille 1 (Northern France). (b) At a 10 percent level, an increase of 1 point in the difference between to 0.922 point in the score in mathematics for first-year university students in Economics and Management stream at university Lille 1 (Northern France).